Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Main Results

 \paragraph{Neural collapse beyond the unconstrained feature model.} One important implication of our result is that it addresses an open problem about NC.
-Specifically, almost all existing works assume the {\em unconstrained feature model} \citep{Mixon2020,papyan2020prevalence} (or {\em layer-peeled model} \citep{fang2021exploring,ji2022an}) to analyze the NC phenomenon, where the last-layer features of the deep network are treated as free optimization variables to simplify the interactions across layers; see, e.g., \cite{zhu2021geometric,ji2022an,wang2022linear,zhou2022all,yaras2022neural,zhou2022optimization,li2023neural}.
-However, a major drawback of this model is that it overlooks the hierarchical structures of deep networks and intrinsic structures of the input data.
+Specifically, almost all existing works assume the {\em unconstrained features model} \citep{Mixon2020,papyan2020prevalence} to analyze the NC phenomenon, where the last-layer features of the deep network are treated as free optimization variables to simplify interactions across layers; see, e.g., \cite{zhu2021geometric,wang2022linear,zhou2022all,yaras2022neural,zhou2022optimization,li2023neural}.
+However, a major drawback of this model is that it overlooks the hierarchical structure of deep networks as well as the structure of the input data.
 In this work, we address this issue without assuming the unconstrained feature model.
-Specifically, according to \Cref{thm:NC}, when a linear network is deep enough and trained on nearly orthogonal data, the last-layer features within the same class concentrate around their class means, while the last-layer features from different classes are nearly orthogonal to each other.
-This directly implies the last-layer features exhibit variability collapse and convergence to simplex equiangular right frame approximately after centralization.
+Specifically, according to Theorem~\ref{thm:NC}, for a sufficiently deep linear network trained on nearly orthogonal data, the last-layer features within the same class concentrate around their class means, while the last-layer features from different classes are nearly orthogonal to each other.
+This directly implies that the last-layer features exhibit variability collapse and convergence to simplex equiangular right frame approximately after centralization.

+Since the submission of our manuscript, several follow-up works have investigated NC beyond the unconstrained feature model in different settings; see, e.g., \cite{hong2024beyond,wang2024progressive,jacot2025wide,kothapalli2024kernel,xu2023dynamics}.
+In particular, \cite{hong2024beyond} studied 2-layer and 3-layer ReLU neural networks and investigated the impact of network width, depth, data dimension, and statistical properties of input data on NC. \cite{wang2024progressive} characterized the geometric properties of intermediate layers of ResNet and proposed a conjecture on progressive feedforward collapse.
+Recently, \cite{jacot2025wide} studied a hybrid network with nonlinear layers followed by at least two linear layers and provided generic guarantees on progressive NC.
+It is worth noting that their derived conditions extend those in Assumption~\ref{AS:2} and are slightly more general.